The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Around 55% of U.S. donors prefer to be thanked for their charitable gifts by email.
 That makes appreciation emails a smart addition to your nonprofit email marketing strategy.

-Thank-you emails are a heartfelt way to thank supporters for their donations, volunteer efforts, and any other contributions.
-These emails should express genuine gratitude and highlight how their support has positively impacted the cause.
-Including a brief story or statistic about the difference they helped create reinforces the value of their involvement and strengthens donor loyalty.
+Thank-you emails are a heartfelt way to thank supporters for their donations, volunteer efforts, and other contributions.
+These emails should express genuine gratitude and highlight how their support has positively impacted your cause.
+Including a brief story or statistic about the difference the supporter helped create reinforces the value of their involvement and strengthens donor loyalty.

 Success Stories

-Showcase the tangible outcomes of your nonprofit’s work and give supporters a clear picture of how their contributions are making a difference through powerful storytelling.
-Use real-life stories, images, and quotes from beneficiaries to create an emotional connection.
+Showcase the tangible outcomes of your nonprofit’s work and give supporters a clear picture of how their contributions make a difference through powerful storytelling.
+Use real stories, images, and quotes from beneficiaries to create an emotional connection.
 You may even include a video to bring your story to life further.

-These emails serve as both a thank-you and a motivator by showing supporters the direct results of their generosity.
+These emails serve as both a thank-you and a motivator to continue giving by showing supporters the direct results of their generosity.

 Event Invitations